SSWConsulting/SSW.Rules.Content/rules/do-you-create-your-own-ip-blacklist/rule.md

 This needs to be an internally accessible webpage that the FirePower module can access and use as it's Blacklist.
 An example script for this can be found on [GitHub](https&#58;//github.com/SSWConsulting/BlacklistChecker).

 This script gathers IP Addresses from well-known internet lists, sanitizes them of internal IP addresses and adds them into a text document that is then accessible by the Cisco FirePower module.
-Alternatively, you could also get failed login attempts and compare them against multiple IP reputation sites.
+Alternatively, you could also get failed log in attempts and compare them against multiple IP reputation sites.
 If it looks suspicious on 3 or more sites, add it to the text document above.